wp-plugins/bemo-a-z-index/readme.txt

 You can also specify pagination by putting in postcount parameter which represents a number of posts to break on, e.g.
 [azindexoutput postcount="4"]
+[azindex postcount="4"]
+You should put this on both shortcodes if you are using them.

 You can create your own templates for various uses.
 In your theme create a folder called BEMOAZIndex and copy the file templates/listing.php in there.
 You can clone this and then specify other template names as follows:
 [azindexoutput template="bibliography.php"]